Sethegrossman/msbx5500-spring-2020/Lab1/README.md

 After this lab, you should be _conversant_ in the following areas.
 Deliverable: write up little elevator-pitch-length responses to questions such as the following.

-* [ ] read the chapters from the Business Analytics book that will help you answer questions such as the following:
+* [x] read the chapters from the Business Analytics book that will help you answer questions such as the following:
-	* [ ] what is business analytics?
+	* [x] what is business analytics?
+		1. Business analytics is using information from a business to make decisions.
+It is creating a model that is sharable and repeatable.
+This often uses data landscaping and stastical modeling, but could just be experienced managers writing down their own decision making ideology in such a way that it is repeatable and usable by others.

-	* [ ] why learn about business analytics if the job role won't be an analyst -- what job roles involve analytics?
+	* [x] why learn about business analytics if the job role won't be an analyst -- what job roles involve analytics?
+		1. Most business roles require analytics.
+Information is needed to make decisions accross all aspects of the business.
+Even people who are computer illiterate 	need to understand analytics so they can use information from others to make decisions.

-	* [ ] what is predictive analytics? what is supervised analytics, and what is unsupervised analytics?
+	* [x] what is predictive analytics? what is supervised analytics, and what is unsupervised analytics?
+		1. Predictive analytics is guessing a value based on other information there is no correct answer, but some ways of guessing that value work better than others.
+		2. Supervised analytics is creating a model with a target in mind.
+It results in guessing a value that you assign to be guessed.
+		3. Unsupervised analytics are often clustering models where the model attempts to identify similarities and differences between records.
+In unsupervised models there is no target variable, just searching for patterns.

-	* [ ] what is a target? what are features?
+	* [x] what is a target? what are features?
 What are dependent variables, and independent variables?
+		1. A target or dependent variable is the final value one is trying to compute.Features or independent variables are the bits of information being used to compute the outcome/target/depedent variable.
+They can be columns of records, interactions between bits of information, or many other transformations that are possible inorder to best suit it to predict the target.

-	* [ ] what is a model?
+	* [x] what is a model?
+		1. A model is transferable, repeatable way to make a decision.

-* [ ] what is jupyter, how does it relate to python, where can one find a jupyter, contrast with anaconda and local notebooks
+* [x] what is jupyter, how does it relate to python, where can one find a jupyter, contrast with anaconda and local notebooks
+	1. Jupyter is a program that enables users to run code in various languages, write explantions of what is occuring, and visualize results.
+It differs from anaconda in that anaconda is simply a package manager that enurses different librarys work well together.
-* [ ] what is AWS, what is sagemaker, how does it compare with google Colab
+* [x] what is AWS, what is sagemaker, how does it compare with google Colab
+	1. AWS is Amazon's cloud computing division.
+They give computing solutions to users and eliminate the need for people to purchase their own drivers, servers, and networking capabilities.
+	2. Amazon SageMaker is AWS's cloud machine learning division Sagemakeer lets analysts use Amazons computing capabilities to store data, run code, and compute results.
+	3. Google Colab is Google's user level solution similar to SageMaker.
+It is a free service that has limits on computing power and datastorage, but it works on a jupyter lab type view and allows users to script, collaborate on, and run code.